 - OPCC leadership team is able to demonstrate that the force provides value for money. - PCC ensures compliance with the CIPFA Statement on the Role of the Chief Finance Officer of the Police and Crime Commissioner and the Chief Finance Officer of the Chief Constable (2014). - OPCC leadership team demonstrates in its actions and behaviours responsibility for governance and internal control. - PCC complies with the CIPFA Delivering Good Governance, Guidance Notes for Policing Bodies in England and Wales (2016). - Financial management style of the PCC supports financial sustainability. - PCC ensures the force has carried out a credible and transparent Financial Resilience Assessment. - PCC understands its prospects for financial sustainability in the longer term. - PCC ensures compliance with the CIPFA Prudential Code for Capital Finance in Local Authorities. - PCC ensures a rolling multi-year Medium Term Resource Strategy.

-Full compliance against the code was mandatory from 1 April 2022.
 A full self-assessment has been undertaken against the criteria contained within the CIPFA Financial Management Code jointly with the force.
 The self-assessment shows both the PCC and force to be fully compliant.

 5. THE GOVERNANCE FRAMEWORK